 The topic of immigration has ramifications at our city, state, national, and global level.
 In response to this, members of St. David’s have already found ways to serve as Christ has called us.
 St. David’s provides opportunities and resources to help you get involved.
-Contact Director of Community Outreach Cameron Spoor if you have any questions.
+Contact Director of Community Outreach The Rev. Santi Rodriguez if you have any questions.

 St. David’s Immigration-related Projects

-- Border Team: We are forming a deployment team to carefully plan, implement, and evaluate a series of intentional trips to the border.
-This endeavor is being organized by Halley Ortiz and Anthony Chapple.
-Keep an eye out for small group border service opportunities coming soon.
+- Border Team: In 2019 a deployment team was formed to carefully plan, implement, and evaluate a series of intentional trips to the border by St. David’s parishioners with food prepared by our hospitality ministry along with personal care toiletries and children’s educational materials donated by the parish.
+This endeavor was organized by Halley Ortiz and Anthony Chapple.

 Trusted Avenues for Immigration Support